Danny Keenan: Biography

 Keenan was born in New Plymouth, a city in Taranaki in the North Island of New Zealand.
 He is Māori of Ngāti Te Whiti ki Te Atiawa descent.
 When he was a child his father was active at the marae in Parihaka, and one of his ancestors is Meretatana Te Keha.

 Kennan as a child went to Pungarehu Primary School and then on to New Plymouth Boys’ High School.

 After his undergraduate degree from Massey University, Keenan got a job with the Department of Maori Affairs from 1981 to 1989 until the department was disestablished.
 He then went back to university and in 1994 he completed a PhD in history at Massey University.
 His doctorate was titled Haere whakamua, hoki whakamuri, going forward, thinking back : tribal and hapū perspectives of the past in 19th century Taranaki.

 Keenan is a founding member of Te Pouhere Kōrero a society focusing on Māori history that started in 1992.
 Others who were involved included Te Ahukaramū Charles Royal, Aroha Harris, Buddy Mikaere and Dr Miria Simpson.

 He got a job at Massey University in 2004 as a senior lecturer, he is currently no longer teaching but writing full-time.
+In 2009, his book 'Wars Without End', covering the New Zealand Wars, was published by Penguin New Zealand.
+This became the subject of litigation when it was found Keenan had plagiarised portions of Nigel Prickett's 2002 book 'Landscapes of Conflict'.
+The dispute resulted in 'Wars Without End' being recalled, revised and then republished without the offending material.

 In 2023 Keenan received the Creative New Zealand Michael King Writer's Fellowship to write a book currently called, In Sickness and In Health a Cultural History of Three Māori Pandemics 1895-2021.